Lost confidence

 Which means, for example, the following two scenarios are deemed equally strong:

 This equality is false.
-Especially when you remember that small projects almost always carry higher confidence, and rightly so.2 But that systematically skews the prioritization away from delivering as much value as possible—the opposite of what a prioritization framework ought to do.
+Especially when you remember that we’re typically confident in small projects and unconfident in larger projects, as well we should be.2 But that systematically skews the prioritization away from delivering as much value as possible, which I would argue is the opposite of what a prioritization framework ought to do.

 2 If you disagree, consider that the entire motivation of the Agile movement was that we should always have low confidence that large projects will be successful, despite our best techniques of planning, analysis, and estimation.
 And consider this theory of Rocks, Pebbles, and Sand.

 I don’t believe your confidence score anyway.
 First, because it’s ill-defined.
 What does “30%” mean?
-What it should mean, is you track your confidence scores and measure how accurate they were after the fact, and determine how good you are at it with mathematical precision.
+What it should mean, is you track your confidence scores across all projects, and then later measure how accurate you were, and then determine how accurate your “confidence” scores were with mathematical precision.
 But you don’t do that, do you?
-And if you only ship a few major features per year, you don’t have enough data to know.
+And if you only ship a few major features per year, you don’t have enough data to know, even in hindsight.

-Second, I don’t believe you because we all know that projects are nearly always late, and often have less impact, less quickly, than we wanted.
+The second reason I don’t believe you is because we all know that projects are nearly always late, and often have less impact, less quickly, than we wanted.
 No matter how confident we were.
 Indeed, everything we choose to do, we have at least “pretty good confidence in,” or we wouldn’t do it at all!
-So what weight should we place in “confidence?”
+So what weight should we place on “confidence?”

 Hofstadter’s Law